larsmunkholm/secret-knock/packages/react-native/README.md

 ### 1. The secret sequence

-A mandatory string representing the correct sequence of knock:
+A mandatory string representing the correct sequence of knocks:

 `const { ... } = useSecretKnock("...---/...");`